Parameterized Complexity and Approximation Issues for the Colorful Components Problems: Definitions

 \section{Definitions}

 In this section we introduce some preliminary definitions.
+For any positive integer $x$, $[x]$ denotes the set $\{1,2,\ldots,x-1,x\}$.
 Consider a set of colors $C=\{c_1,\dots, c_q \}$.
 A $C$--colored graph $G=(V,E,C)$ is a graph where every vertex in $V$ is associated with a color in $C$; the color associated with a vertex $v \in V$ is denoted by $c(v)$.
+If $\mathcal{C}$ is a class of graphs, the \emph{distance to $\mathcal{C}$} of a graph $G$ is the minimum number of vertices to remove from $G$ to get a graph in $\mathcal{C}$.
 A connected component induced by a vertex set $V' \subseteq V$ is called \emph{a colorful component}, if it does not contain two vertices having the same color.
 If a graph has $t$ connected components where each component $i \in [t]$ has exactly $n_i$ vertices, the number of edges in its transitive closure is defined by $\sum_{i=1}^t \frac{n_i (n_i -1)}{2}$. \fullversion{In other words, for each connected component, it is the maximum number of possible edges connecting vertices of that component.}

 Next, we introduce the formal definitions of the optimization problems we deal with.

 \Pb{Minimum Colorful Components (MCC)}{a $C$-colored graph $G=(V,E,C)$.}{remove a set of edges $E' \subseteq E$ such that each connected component in $G' = (V, E \setminus E', C)$ is colorful, and the number of connected components of $G'$ is minimized.}{Output}